 Bearing many a mile the marks of their adventure,

-In the next set of lines the speaker continues to describe what it is like to walk through the filed which contains the nectar of the gods.
-He seems somewhat perturbed and at the same time entrance by the fact that he can pass through these plants and “trample under foot the food of the gods.”
-In this section he refers not just to himself but to “We.”
+In the next set of lines of ‘Tall Ambrosia’, the speaker continues to describe what it is like to walk through the field which contains the nectar of the gods.
+He seems somewhat perturbed and at the same time entranced by the fact that he can pass through these plants and “trample underfoot the food of the gods.”
+In this section, he refers not just to himself but to “We.”
 While this “We” is never fully defined it is likely that he speaks of his close companions, as well as humanity with its propensity to ignore the beauty in the natural world.

 The speaker makes note of the fact that as he and every other person walks through the field the “nectar” is spilled in each “drop of dew” which falls to the ground.
 This is a somewhat distressing prospect as the plants are being destroyed, or at least disturbed, and their powerful contents wasted on the ground.
 Although he cares about this fact, the speaker is somewhat blasé about the whole process.